 According to a small group of my friends, they didn’t.
 Leaving college and entering the “real world” this group of women didn’t know how to budget, live within their means or understand the basics of a home mortgage.
 And investing?
 Not even sure where to begin.

 With little financial education available in schools, these women aren’t alone.
 According to a Gallup Poll two-thirds of adults worldwide are financially illiterate.
 Compounding this problem is ignorance of what we don’t know and should.

-Below is a list of some of the most important money lessons you should cover when teaching kids about money.
+Below is a list of some of the most important money lessons you should cover with kids when teaching money.
 Let it serve as a guide for your children as you prepare them for adulthood.

 Mindset is everything

 The first step to financial freedom is having a money mindset of freedom, not enslavement.
 Understand that the more you live within your means, are careful with a budget, and save for the future, you will control money and money won’t control you.

 Help kids understand this with your example.
 Or if you’ve made money mistakes in the past (or even the present) – be open with kids about why you would do things differently.
-Parents are kids most important source of financial information and the more we consciously talk to our kids about money the better prepared they will be as adults.
+Parents are their kids most important source of financial information and the more we consciously talk to our children about money the better prepared they will be as adults.

 Set financial goals

 Saving money is BORING.
 What’s the point of putting money aside each month if you could spend it instead?
 That’s why it’s important to set financial goals and get in the habit of saving.
 These goals could be as lofty as buying a house in five years to paying for a cross-country road trip next summer.
 Aspirational goals help motivate us to save and avoid taking on burdening debt when the time comes to fulfill these dreams.